Ken Caminiti

-Kenneth Gene Caminiti (April 21, 1963 – October 10, 2004) was an American third baseman who spent 15 seasons in Major League Baseball (MLB) with the Houston Astros (1987–1994, 1999–2000), San Diego Padres (1995–1998), Texas Rangers (2001) and Atlanta Braves (2001).
-He was named the National League (NL) Most Valuable Player (MVP) with San Diego in 1996, and is a member of the Padres Hall of Fame.
+Kenneth Gene Caminiti (April 21, 1963 – October 10, 2004) was an American professional baseball third baseman who spent 15 seasons in Major League Baseball (MLB) with the Houston Astros (1987–1994, 1999–2000), San Diego Padres (1995–1998), Texas Rangers (2001) and Atlanta Braves (2001).

+Caminiti was named the National League Most Valuable Player (NL MVP) with San Diego in 1996, and he was a three-time MLB All-Star.
+Caminiti is a member of the Astros Hall of Fame and Padres Hall of Fame.
 He died of a cocaine and heroin (a speedball) drug overdose on October 10, 2004.

 Early years

-Caminiti was born in Hanford, California on April 21, 1963 to Yvonne and Lee Caminiti who had another son, Glenn, and a daughter, Carrie.
+Caminiti was born in Hanford, California, on April 21, 1963, to Yvonne and Lee Caminiti who had another son, Glenn, and a daughter, Carrie.
 He starred in football and baseball at Leigh High School in San Jose, California, where he graduated in 1981.
 In football, he was invited to many all-star games after his senior football season.
 He attended San Jose State University, where he played baseball for the Spartans in 1983 and 1984.

 Baseball career

 Minor leagues

-Caminiti was signed as a third round pick in the 1984 amateur draft by the Houston Astros.
+The Houston Astros selected Caminiti in the third round of the 1984 MLB draft.
 Caminiti played professional baseball for 15 seasons, beginning with the Osceola Astros of the Single-A Florida State League in 1985.
 He was promoted to the Double-A Columbus Astros in 1986, and batted .300 for the first time in his professional career.
 He returned to Columbus in 1987, improving to a .325 batting average, hitting 15 home runs over 95 games and making the Southern League All-Star game.
 He also played third base for the Indios de Mayagüez along with Wally Joyner in the Puerto Rico Winter League.